Chinook wind: Chinooks in Alberta and eastern British Columbia

 In Pincher Creek, the temperature rose by 25.5 C-change, from -23.2 to 2.2 C, in one hour on 6 January 1966.
-Trains have been known to be derailed by interior Chinook winds.
 During the winter, driving can be treacherous, as the wind blows snow across roadways, sometimes causing roads to vanish and snowdrifts to pile up higher than a metre.
 Empty semitrailer trucks driving along Highway 3 and other routes in southern Alberta have been blown over by the high gusts of wind caused by interior Chinooks.

-Calgary, Alberta also gets many interior Chinooks – the Bow Valley in the Canadian Rockies west of the city acts as a natural wind tunnel, funneling the chinook winds.

-On 27 February 1992, Claresholm, Alberta, a small city just south of Calgary, recorded a temperature of 24 C; again, the next day 21 C was recorded.
-These are some of Canada's highest February temperatures.
+On 27 February 1992, Claresholm, Alberta, a town just south of Calgary, recorded a temperature of 24 C; again, the next day 21 C was recorded.

 Clashing with Arctic air mass

 The interior Chinooks can seem to battle with Arctic air masses at times.

 This clash of temperatures can remain stationary, or move back and forth, in the latter case causing such fluctuations as a warm morning, a bitterly cold afternoon, and a warm evening.
 A curtain of fog often accompanies the clash between warm to the west and cold to the east.